SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/box.md

 You'll need a Box App Key, App Secret, and Access Code to provide to Sumo Logic.

-The following steps must be followed to get the credentials:
+Complete the following steps to get the credentials:
 1. Login into the [Box Account](https://app.box.com/login).
 2. Create and register a new app from the [App Console](https://app.box.com/developers/console).
 To register the App with Box follow [these](https://developer.box.com/guides/authentication/jwt/jwt-setup/#app-creation-steps) steps.
 Select **Server Authentication (with JWT) **as the authentication method.
 Note that use of a key pair requires  2-step verification to be enabled on Box.
 3. Generate `public private key pair` as described in the following steps [Key Pair](https://developer.box.com/guides/authentication/jwt/jwt-setup/#public-and-private-key-pair) and download the JSON file.